James Devereux: Marine Corps career

 Devereux enlisted in the United States Marine Corps in July 1923 at age 20, was commissioned a second lieutenant in February 1925, and then was assigned to duty in Norfolk, Virginia, Philadelphia, Pennsylvania, the Marine barracks at Quantico, Virginia, and at Guantanamo Bay, Cuba.
 In 1926, he was detailed to the mail guard detachment in New York City and later was transferred to the force of Marines then serving in Nicaragua as a company officer.

-Returning to the United States early in 1927, he was assigned to the USS Utah and subsequently was transferred ashore again to Nicaragua.
-Shortly thereafter he was ordered to the Orient and while in China was promoted to first lieutenant.
-Other duty in China included command of the Mounted Detachment of the U.S. Legation Guard at Peking.
+Returning to the United States early in 1927, he was assigned to the USS Utah and subsequently was sent ashore again to Nicaragua.
+Shortly thereafter he was ordered to China where he was promoted to first lieutenant.
+While in China he also commanded the Mounted Detachment of the U.S. Legation Guard at Beiping.

 In 1933, following a year's tour of duty at Quantico, he was assigned to the Coast Artillery School at Fort Monroe, Virginia.
 Following his promotion to captain in December 1935, he was ordered back to Quantico, where, until 1936, he instructed in the Base Defense Weapons School and aided in the preparation of a Marine Corps manual on Base Defense Weapons.

 In 1938, following a tour of duty with the Marine detachment on board the USS Utah, Devereux was transferred to the Marine Corps Base at San Diego.

 Defense of Wake Island

-In January 1941, Devereux was ordered to Pearl Harbor in the Hawaiian Islands and later dispatched to Wake Island as the officer-in-charge of the First Marine Defense Battalion's Detachment on Wake Island, located in the northwest Pacific Ocean.
+In January 1941, Devereux was ordered to Pearl Harbor in the Hawaiian Islands and later dispatched to Wake Island as the officer-in-charge of the 1st Defense Battalion's Detachment on Wake Island, located in the northwest Pacific Ocean.
+Devereux and the men of the 1st Defense Battalion arrived at Wake Island on October 15, 1941 aboard the USS Regulus (AF-57).
+When they arrived there were already 1,146 civilian construction workers on the island who were busy improving the atoll's infrastructure.
 On the morning of Monday, December 8, 1941, he received the message that Pearl Harbor had been attacked by the Japanese a few hours earlier (Sunday, December 7, 1941).
 In the fight that followed, (the Battle of Wake Island) then-Major Devereux, and his Marines, supported by Marine Fighter Squadron 211, damaged two cruisers, sank two destroyers, one escort vessel, and destroyed or damaged a total of 72 aircraft, and probably sank one submarine.
 Two more destroyers were damaged the last day.
 However, later, after a second more intensive larger invasion force attacked, after days of bitter fighting, the 449 Marines surrendered to the Japanese on December 23, 1941.